bthate/genocide/docs/manpage.rst

         7) genocide mods=irc

 DESCRIPTION
-        GENOCIDE is a python3 program that holds evidence that the king in the netherlands is doing a genocide, a written response where the king confirmed taking note "of what i have written", proof that medicine like zyprexa, haldol, abilify and clozapine are poison.
+        GENOCIDE is a python3 program that holds evidence that the king of the netherlands is doing a genocide, a written response where the king of the netherlands confirmed taking note of "what i have written", proof that medicine like zyprexa, haldol, abilify and clozapine are poison.

-        GENOCIDE shows correspondence with the Internationnal Criminal Court about this genocide of the king (using the law to adminiter poison), including stats on suicide while the kings genocide is still going on.
+        GENOCIDE shows correspondence with the Internationnal Criminal Court about the genocide of the king of th netherlands (using the law to adminiter poison), including stats on suicide while the king of the netherlands genocide is still going on.

         GENOCIDE provides a IRC bot that can run as a background daemon for 24/7 a day presence in a IRC channel.
 You can use it to display RSS feeds,